elerch/aws-sdk-for-zig/README.md

 [![Build Status](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/status.svg?ref=refs/heads/master)](https://drone.lerch.org/api/badges/lobo/aws-sdk-for-zig/)

 This SDK currently supports all AWS services except EC2 and S3.
-These two services only support XML, and zig 0.9.0 and master both trigger compile errors while incorporating the XML parser in conjunction with a process to fill the types.
+These two services only support XML, and more work is needed to parse and integrate type hydration from the base parsing.
 S3 also requires some plumbing tweaks in the signature calculation.
 Examples of usage are in src/main.zig.

 Current executable size for the demo is 953k (90k of which is the AWS PEM file) after compiling with -Drelease-safe and